LostArtefacts/TRX/docs/trx/lua/reference/EVENTS.md

   button, named as [`trx.events.on_button_down`](#events.on_button_down) names it.

-  It stays quiet while the console is open and while a rebind is reading the pad, so a button held across either can come up unreported.
+  It stays quiet while the console is open and while a rebind is reading the pad.
+A button held as the game takes the pad comes up at that moment, so every press a script was told about still has its release.

   Parameters:
   - <a id="events.on_button_up.callback" name="events.on_button_up.callback"></a>**`callback`** (function).
 Called with the name of the button.